Wonder of the Seas is packed with lots to see, do, and eat onboard, and you likely want to know where everything is onboard.

 Wonder of the Seas has a resort-style Caribbean vibe to the pool deck, centered around the Lime & Coconut.
 You can find two poolside bars and live music.

-In fact, Wonder of the Seas will have the largest poolside movie screen in the Royal Caribbean fleet.
+In fact, Wonder of the Seas has the largest poolside movie screen in the Royal Caribbean fleet.

 Something else new for Wonder of the Seas is The Vue, which is a new cantilevered bar.
 The Vue offers panoramic ocean views from high above on the pool deck all day, and after sunset, it shines bright with a colorful mosaic canopy overhead.